Shadowdrums/ShadowTEAM_LAB/README.md

 ### Monitoring and Reliability

-A Raspberry Pi Pico is seamlessly integrated into the system to monitor its health.
+A Raspberry Pi Pico W is seamlessly integrated into the system to monitor its health.
 This microcontroller pings the servers every 3 minutes as a "keep-alive," ensuring uninterrupted and efficient operations.

 ### Power and Cooling